Wong Chin Hung: Hong Kong U-23

 At the 2009 East Asian Games, Wong was selected into the Hong Kong U23 as an over-age player after Chak Ting Fung was injured.
 He managed one goal and two assists through his corner kicks in the tournament.
 He also scored the last penalty in the penalty shoot-out in the final against Japan.

 Hong Kong

 On 2 October 2011, Wong scored two goals for Hong Kong, one of them a re-taken penalty, in the 2011 Long Teng Cup game against Macau.
 Hong Kong won 5–1 in the end.

+Managerial career

+In October 2024, Wong was once again appointed as the head coach of Rangers following the departure of Tim Bredbury.

 Personal life

 Wong has had an uneasy relationship with his father, because he often injures himself and damages his footwear while playing football.
 His father once locked him up in their home to stop him from playing.
 He has also never attended any of his matches.